villevaltonen/ansible-test-with-docker/README.md

 - Ansible installed

 ## Starting playbook test with container:
-Execute command: ```bash run-ansible-test.sh```
+Execute command: ```bash run-ansible-test.sh <a free port>``` The script expects a free port number as an argument.
 The first run will take some time since it's downloading necessary images and packages.

 ## Additional info:
-Currently the exposed port of the container is hardcoded.
-If you get an error about ports when starting up, replace the exposed port number (32768) in run-ansible-test.sh with a port number that is free on your host machine.
+Currently the exposed port of the container is given as an argument for script.
+If you get an error about ports when starting up, replace the exposed port number with a port number that is free on your host machine.

 This project is initially created for testing Ansible-playbooks on WSL (Windows Subsystem for Linux), but it should be multiplatform.
 Please let me know if you're encountering issues with other operating systems or with WSL.